DiegoSanzVi/bugGrid/README.md

 # bugGrid
-Example of bug between grid and split layout in chorme and Safari.
+Example of bug between grid and split layout in chrome and Safari.